-Support the vehicle with stands under the frame with the tires 30 mm \sim 40 mm (1/2 in.) off the ground.
-Be sure the storage area is well ventilated, and cover the machine with an approved cover.
+Set the tires to specified air pressure and support the ATV with tires 30mm~40mm off the ground.
+Be sure the storage area is well ventilated and cover the machine with a ATV cover.

-Do not use covers made of plastic or coated materials.
+Do not use plastic or coated materials.
 They do not allow enough ventilation to prevent condensation, and may promote corrosion and oxidation.

-Transporting the vehicle
+Transporting the ATV